strongdm/contrib/CONTRIBUTING.md

-# Contributing to the project
+# Contributing to strongDM Contrib

 Thanks for considering contributing to our project!
+We welcome contributions from customers, enthusiasts, or anyone interested in strongDM!

 You can contribute in any of the following ways:
 * Submitting bugs or feature requests